ProfCyberNaught/nato_phonetic_alphabet_converter_app/README.md

 </div>

-The provided script is a JavaScript code that converts input text into the NATO phonetic alphabet, which is a standardized phonetic representation of letters and numbers used for clear communication.
+The provided script is a JavaScript code that converts input text into the NATO phonetic alphabet, which is a standardised phonetic representation of letters and numbers used for clear communication.
 The purpose of the script is to enhance readability and pronunciation of text by replacing each letter with its corresponding NATO phonetic word.

 The script handles both letters and numbers by mapping them to their respective NATO phonetic alphabet words.
 For letters, it checks if the character is a letter using a regular expression and replaces it with the corresponding NATO phonetic word.
 Similarly, for numbers, it checks if the character is a number and replaces it with the appropriate NATO phonetic word for numbers.
 This ensures that both letters and numbers are converted correctly.